-Given a Binary tree, the problem is to find mirror of a given node.
-The mirror of a node is a node which exist at the mirror position of node in opposite subtree at the root.
+Given a Binary tree, the problem is to find the mirror of a given node.
+The mirror of a node is a node which exists at the mirror position of the node in opposite subtree at the root.

 In above tree- Node 2 and 3 are mirror nodes Node 4 and 6 are mirror nodes.